How to plot fruit trees in your area:

 Placemark tool.
 Use this to plot fruit trees.

-This will edit the overall map of fruit trees in Melbourne and plot the new trees you have added for everyone to view.
+This will edit the map, and let you plot the new trees you have added for everyone to view.

-*Remember to add the name of the tree ie. (pomegranate, apple etc) plus any descriptive features which may aid in finding the tree, for example ‘in front of house number 36, hanging over fence, in front of church etc’
+-Also remember to add the name of the tree (pomegranate, apple etc.) plus any descriptive features which may aid in finding the tree, for example “in front of house number 36, hanging over fence”, “to the right of the church etc”

-Alternatively you can send me the address plus any descriptive features of where the tree is located via email and I can plot them down myself. -email@example.com
+Alternatively you can send the address plus any descriptive features of where the tree is located via email, and we’ll plot them for you. email@example.com